BassHP/Page_key/README.md

 # Page_key
 Atiny85 with digikey firmware HID keyboard to page up and down without repetition

-Acesse digistup official for more informations about the firmware. https://github.com/digistump/DigistumpArduino/releases
+Access digistup official for more informations about the firmware. https://github.com/digistump/DigistumpArduino/releases